FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 {% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-create-cluster.png" alt="Settings configuration for new Kubernetes cluster" class="img-fluid" figure=false %}

 FusionAuth may take several minutes to install.
-Once it does, you can click on its name to access guide, resources, settings and more.
-Select the "Overview" panel, and click "Get Started" to the second step "Connecting to Kubernetes".
-There you will you find a command on the "Automated" tab, in the the "Overview" panel with the appropriate value for `<YOUR_CLUSTER_ID>`.
+Once it does, you can click on the cluster name to access guides, resources, settings and more.
+Select the "Overview" panel, and click "Get Started".
+Navigate to the second step "Connecting to Kubernetes".
+There you will you find a command on the "Automated" tab, with the appropriate value for `<YOUR_CLUSTER_ID>`.

+{% include _image.liquid src="/assets/img/blogs/digitalocean/digitalocean-connecting-to-kubernetes.png" alt="command line prompt to connect to your Kubernetes cluster" class="img-fluid" figure=false %}

 ```sh
 doctl kubernetes cluster kubeconfig save <YOUR_CLUSTER_ID>